-- The size of the home – the bigger the space, the more power needed to heat it
+- The size of your home – the bigger the space, the more power needed to heat it.

-- How well insulated it is – better insulation means less heat loss
+- How well insulated your home is.
+Better insulation means less heat loss.

-Any savings you make will depend on what kind of fuel you’re replacing.
-If it’s gas, your gas use will go down and your electricity will go up.
-It could take many years to recoup the costs of installing one.
+Your potential savings will depend on what kind of fuel you’re replacing.
+If it’s gas, your gas use will go down, but your electricity use will go up.
+And because air source heat pumps are quite expensive to buy and set up, it could take a number of years to recoup the costs of installing one.

-Air source heat pumps could be the best option if you’re building a new home.
-They’re comparatively simple to install and you can include underfloor heating at the same time.
-You could also add solar panels to provide hot water in the summer, which would make it easier for the pump to heat up your home.
+If you’re building a new home, an air source heat pump could really be the best option.
+They’re quite simple to install – and you could even include underfloor heating or solar panels to help support the system, and make it easier for the pump to heat up your home.

 Things to consider before installing an air source heat pump